shumintan/introtoIM/week 3/readme.md

 ![](TAN_ArtProject2Step2.png)

 - step 3:
-Next, I tried to play with rotation and Object-Orientation, so I decided to try add window wipers (like what you would see from a car window).
+Next, I tried to play with rotation and Object-Orientation from the videos we were assigned in class, so I decided to try add window wipers (like what you would see from a car window).
+.....
 But it failed - absolutely horrendous, so I decided to change it into a windmill. :)
 ![](TAN_ArtProject2Step3.png)

 ## Outcome
+Tadaa!
 ![](TAN_FinalArtProject2.png)

 ## Challenges
+The process for this assignment definitely took a longer time to figure out.
+There was a lot of trial/error with arrays and with translation/rotation.
+I think I just find it hard to create a mental image of what it would look like in code.
+Oftentimes, I would also have a fixated image/artwork that I have in mind, but this assignment has taught me that artwork can be created when we go with the flow as well.
+So flexiblility is key!

 ## Reflections
-I found this assignment again, very fun and frustrating.
+I found this assignment, again, very fun and frustrating!!
 Fun, because I was starting to get to grips with coding language.
 I was more comfortable and confident with the format and structure of code.
 Frustrating, however, because I had to spend extra time on the trial/error process with arrays and object-orientation.
 Am glad that I finally could produce artwork that I am happy with.